Papers

 1. Pseudo-Label Maintenance: Traditional methods predominantly employ offline cluster assignments that are computationally demanding, resulting in stale labels.
 The authors propose an online mini-batch kk-means clustering method, allowing labels to be updated iteratively and synchronously with network training, which helps maintain label reliability and convergence speed.

-2. Sampling Strategy: Recognizing the challenge of sampling for unsupervised learning, the paper introduces a semi-hard negative sampling strategy.
+2. Sampling Strategy: Recognizing the challenge of sampling for unsupervised learning, the study introduces a semi-hard negative sampling strategy.
 This approach balances the presence of misleading hard negatives and the ineffectiveness of easy negatives, promoting more reliable and unbiased learning processes.

-3. Decision Boundary Design: The paper highlights the importance of margin settings in loss functions, adapting MarginNCE to suit both intra- and inter-image consistency branches.
+3. Decision Boundary Design: The study highlights the importance of margin settings in loss functions, adapting MarginNCE to suit both intra- and inter-image consistency branches.
 They find that intra-image learning benefits from stricter margins, whereas inter-image learning, given its inherent noise, requires more lenient margins.

 Empirical Validation